SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

 #### Create EFS access points for metric Pods

 EFS Access Point is an entry point for an application.
-We recommend to create Acess Points pointing to the directories using `/${NAMESPACE}/${PVC_NAME}` schema.
+We recommend to create Access Points pointing to the directories using `/${NAMESPACE}/${PVC_NAME}` schema.

 You can create them using the following `bash` script: